spotlightpa/poor-richard/content/donate-thanks.md

 +++
-hero-image = "img/uploads/newsroom-conf.jpeg"
+image = "2019/11/newsroom-conf.jpeg"
-hero-image-description = "Spotlight PA reporters attend a newsroom conference" hero-image-credit = "Vicki Vellios Briner / Special to PennLive" hero-image-size = "hidden" published = 2019-11-01T19:12:09.384Z title = "Thank You for Your Generous Donation to Spotlight PA" description = "We encourage you to share your pledge on social media."
+image-description = "Spotlight PA reporters attend a newsroom conference" image-credit = "Vicki Vellios Briner / Special to PennLive" image-size = "hidden" published = 2019-11-01T19:12:09.384Z title = "Thank You for Your Generous Donation to Spotlight PA" description = "We encourage you to share your pledge on social media."